wallarm/product-documentation/docs/latest/installation/nginx/all-in-one.md

 # Installing Wallarm with All-in-One Binary

+These instructions describe the steps to install Wallarm filtering node as a dynamic module for different NGINX versions and on a number of different Linux OS versions using **all-in-one Wallarm binary**.

 In comparison to the individual Linux packages offered by Wallarm for [NGINX](dynamic-module.md), [NGINX Plus](../nginx-plus.md), and [distributive NGINX](dynamic-module-from-distr.md), the **all-in-one binary** simplifies the process by automatically performing the following actions:

 1. Checking your OS and NGINX version.